CorticoAI/legal/privacy_policy.md

 CORTICO CORPORATION PRIVACY POLICY
 =================================

-*Effective date: June 26, 2020*
+*Effective date: August 16, 2021*

-At Cortico, we take your privacy seriously.
+At Cortico and the Local Voices Network (operated by Cortico), we take your privacy seriously.
 Please read this Privacy Policy to learn how we treat your personal information. **By using or accessing our Services in any manner, you acknowledge that you accept the practices and policies outlined below, and you hereby consent that we will collect, use and share your information as described in this Privacy Policy**.

 Remember that your use of Cortico’s Services is at all times subject to our [Terms of Use](https://lvn.org/terms), which incorporates this Privacy Policy.
 Any terms we use in this Policy without defining them have the definitions given to them in the Terms of Use.